awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 If a CMM is not supplied as the input, the decrypt operation MUST construct a [default CMM](../framework/default-cmm.md) from the [keyring](../framework/keyring-interface.md) inputted.

-The call to CMM's [Decrypt Materials](../framework/cmm-interface.md#decrypt-materials) operation MUST include as the input the [encryption context](../data-format/message-header.md#aad) (if the encryption context is empty, this operation MAY pass no encryption context), the [encrypted data keys](../data-format/message-header.md#encrypted-data-keys), and the
+The call to the CMM's [Decrypt Materials](../framework/cmm-interface.md#decrypt-materials) operation MUST include as the input the [encryption context](../data-format/message-header.md#aad) (if the encryption context is empty, this operation MAY pass no encryption context), the [encrypted data keys](../data-format/message-header.md#encrypted-data-keys), and the